pegasus-web/age-gate/legal/privacy-cookie-notice.md

 # PRIVACY AND COOKIE NOTICE

 This **Privacy and Cookie Notice** provides a high-level overview of our full **Privacy and Cookie Notice** (click here to access).
 It summarises important information regarding how we collect, use, and share any personal information collected.
-This Privacy and Cookie Notice applies to personal information collected through this website `[identify website]`, which is operated by Diageo plc - the world's leading premium drinks business - or one of its group of companies. `[[insert brand(s) to which website relates] is one of Diageo's outstanding collection of beverage alcohol brands.]`
+This Privacy and Cookie Notice applies to personal information collected through this website `[identify website]`, which is operated by [CB/PEGASUS] plc - the world's leading premium drinks business - or one of its group of companies. `[[insert brand(s) to which website relates] is one of [CB/PEGASUS]'s outstanding collection of beverage alcohol brands.]`

 At relevant points  hyperlinks are provided that will take you directly to further information  in this document. **Links in this Privacy and Cookie Notice will not take you to any external website or content.**

 ## 1. Introduction

-* Click here for more information about **Diageo plc**
+* Click here for more information about **[CB/PEGASUS] plc**

 ## 2. Are you of legal purchase age?